 Click the gray-point button.

-• The gray point controls the color of the image.
+The grey point controls the color of the image.

-Click a neutral area of the image to be defined as the gray point.
+With the dropper tool, click a neutral area of the image to be defined as the gray point.
 The area used to calibrate the gray point must be neutral.
 The brightness level of the area is not important, but if the area has a definite color, the image will not be color balanced correctly.